-When the email landed to say your goals had changed, you’d be forgiven for wanting to throw your running shoes in the wardrobe and forget about it.
+When the email landed to say your plans had changed, you’d be forgiven for wanting to throw your running shoes in the wardrobe and forget about it.
 But the smart advice would be to keep ticking over, maintain that fitness and freshness that you’ve worked so hard for.

-If you have been working from a training plan, pick up the last two weeks and repeat – you’ll see the intensity you’ve been working at drop a little bit.
+If you have been working from a training plan, pick up the last few weeks of it and repeat – you’ll see the intensity you’ve been working at drop a little bit.
 You won’t lose fitness, and you’ll stay in shape.
 When you’ve picked a goal for the end of the year, all being well, getting ready for that will be a doddle thanks to the work you’ve already done.